 WHY IS WRA OFFERING 3D MAMMOGRAPHY?

 WRA prides itself on offering the highest quality care for our patients.
-We are the first to provide 3D mammography in the Washington DC metro area and the largest provider in the world of this revolutionary technology.
+We were the first to provide 3D mammography in the Washington DC metro area, and currently we’re the largest provider in the world of this revolutionary technology.
 Our radiologists believe strongly that 3D mammography will benefit our patients.

 WRA 3D MAMMOGRAPHY LOCATIONS: